-Math:ACT math is slightly more difficult than SAT math, especially on the last dozen problems which may contain basic trigonometry and probability.
+Math:ACT math is slightly more difficult than SAT math, especially on the last dozen problems which may contain basic trigonometry, probability, and occasionally matrices.
 If your math skills are strong, either test would be fine.
 Most students with decent skills in geometry and algebra can succeed on SAT math as long as they avoid the numerous traps for which the exam is infamous.
 While the SAT has its share of critics who deplore the use of trick in problem solving, I find the exam highly predictable – the same stunts are pulled time and again.
 Your best bet is to sample some math problems from both exams and select the format which suites your skills.

 In a Nutshell…

 Students should sit for both the ACT and SAT to increase their options.

 ACT math is harder but less tricky than SAT math.